Want to know November's election outcome? Washington's primary may be a crystal ball

 Election data analysts point to Washington state’s primary results as a useful barometer of which party is likely to win the national popular vote for the House of Representatives and to what degree.

-Here's how to do it: add up the total votes for Democrats and Republicans in Washington’s 10 House district primaries.
-Then, take the difference between them and subtract 12 to get a rough estimate of the predicted House margin in November.
+Here's how to do it: add up the total votes for Democrats and Republicans in Washington’s 10 House district primaries to find the share of the primary vote for each party.
+Then, take the difference between them and subtract 12% to get a rough estimate of the predicted House margin in November.

 An NPR analysis of the Washington primary using this framework estimates that Democrats could win the national popular vote by about 4 points, which is slightly more than the 2020 presidential election that saw them narrowly win the White House and control of both chambers of Congress.